Bachelor of Science in Psychology

 Required Application Materials

-Online Admissions Application: Begin the application process by submitting an online application and paying the non-refundable $68 application fee.
+Online Admissions Application: Begin the application process by submitting an online application.
+Starting July 1, a nonrefundable $30 application fee is required.

 Minimum GPA: A GPA of 2.0 or higher in previous coursework is required.
+If you do not meet the 2.0 GPA minimum, a Letter of Recommendation will be required.

 Transfer Credit Requirements: To be eligible for admissions, applicants must have completed a minimum of 54 transferable semester units.
 General education requirements are designed to give you a broad background in various disciplines.